Asfaqurrashid/Asfaqurrashid/README.md

 - 👋 Hi, I’m @Asfaqurrashid Sanchoy
-- 👀 I’m interested in Competitive Programming with C++, Python for Machine Learning and Android apps development.
+- 👀 I’m interested in Competitive Programming with C++, Machine Learning with Python and Android apps development with Java.
 - 🌱 I’m currently learning Full Stack Web Development with HTML, CSS, mysql and php.
 - 💞️ I’m looking to collaborate on an excellent team to work with future challenging software solutions.
 - 📫 How to reach me Email: asfaqurrashid@gmail.com